 Handling the food of the countless individuals who come into your restaurant is a big deal.
-Thus, you need certifications and inspections to show you are qualified to do this.
+That's why you need certifications and inspections to show you're qualified to do it.
 As you know, this costs money.

-Additionally, you're running a business.
+You're running a business.
 This doesn't mean you're an expert in accounting, taxation, and/or the law.
-This is why it's very common for restaurateurs to outsource their accounting and legal work.
+This is why it's common for restaurateurs to outsource their accounting and legal work.
 This, too, costs money.

-To avoid going overboard on spending here, adhere to these best practices:
+To avoid going overboard on spending here, try these best practices:

 - Keep a record of required inspections/certifications you need, when they expire, and the cost.

 - Get quotes from accountants and lawyers up front for reasonable forecasting.

 - Allot an additional amount of funds in case you need extra work from professionals or consultants.

 Read this next

 By providing health insurance and charging a 2% kitchen appreciation fee — and by saying "thank you" every day — Ming Tsai shows his staff he cares.

 Bringing more workers on to a shift is usually a good thing.
 It means you have the demand for more help, and that's only justified when you have a busy shift ahead of you.
 But this bump in business can seemingly come back to haunt you when you notice your labor budget is above your projections.